vesoft-inc/nebula-importer/README.md

     --config {your-config-file}
 ```

-* `{your-config-file}`: Replace with the absolute path of the local YAML configuration file
+* `{your-config-file}`: Replace with the absolute path of the local YAML configuration file.
 * `{your-csv-data-dir}`: Replace with the absolute path of the local CSV data file.

-> Note: It is recommended to use relative paths in `files.path`.
-But if you use a local absolute path, you need to carefully check the path mapped to Docker with this path.
+> **NOTE**: We recommend that you use the relative paths in the `files.path` file.
+If you use the local absolute path, check how the path is mapped to Docker carefully.

-## Prepare Configuration File
+## Prepare the configuration file

-Nebula Importer reads the CSV file to be imported and **Nebula Graph** Server data through the YAML configuration file.
-Here's an [example](examples/example.yaml) of the configuration file and the CSV file.
-Detail descriptions for the configuration file see the following section.
+Nebula Importer uses the YAML configuration file to store information for the CSV files and Nebula Graph server.
+Here's an [example](examples/example.yaml) for the configuration file and the CSV file.
+You can find the explanation for each option in the following:

 ```yaml
 version: v1